Izmailovo Hotel: History

-When it opened in 1980, it surpassed the Rossiya Hotel (1967–2006) as the largest hotel in the world.
+When it opened in 1980, by the beginning of the Olympic games. it surpassed the Rossiya Hotel (1967–2006) as the largest hotel in the world.
 It held the record until 1993, when it was surpassed by MGM Grand Las Vegas.
 Today, Izmailovo Hotel is still the largest hotel in Europe with 5,000 rooms divided between four buildings: Alpha, Beta, Vega and Gamma-Delta.